DHTMLX/scheduler-docs/data/multiple_per_page.md

 	scheduler2.init('scheduler_here_too',new Date(2009,05,12),"month");
 	scheduler2.sync(data, { copy:true });
 }
 ~~~

-Let's discuss what we do in the code snippet above.
+Let's discuss what we've done in the above code snippet.

 1. First of all, we initialize dhtmlXDataStore in its usual way (for details, see chapters [Initialization](https://docs.dhtmlx.com/datastore__initialization.html),